What do my students need to do in order to receive help with their writing?

 Do they have to make an appointment?

-Students can make appointments or they can come as “walk-ins” (students who just walk in without an appointment).
-If they come as walk-ins, they may have to wait.
-If a student wants a time reserved in order to avoid waiting, we advise making an appointment.
+Students should make appointments because we get very busy.
+Although they can come as “walk-ins” (students who just walk in without an appointment), there is no guarantee they will get an appointment, and they may have to wait.
 Appointments at peak times (Monday through Thursday from 9-2) sometimes book up early, so students may want to consider coming at times when we are less busy, like late afternoons and Fridays.
 To make an appointment, call 558-2126 or visit the Writing Center front desk and speak with one of our clerks.

 What are the Writing Center’s hours?